Skip to main content

 If you observe that most of the above symptoms are present upon monitoring your cannabis plants, it is important that you start treatment immediately.
 Some growers may think that nutrient burn is a good indicator and will eventually lead to better yields – but that is wrong.
 Nutrient burn can negatively impact the buds and flowers; therefore, it is suggested to tackle the problem if it occurs.
 Besides affecting the plant growth and overall yield, some growers report untreated nutrient burn leaves the buds with an intense chemical smell – which is not desirable.

-How To Nutrient Burn in Cannabis Plants
+How To Fix Nutrient Burn in Cannabis Plants

 To ensure that your cannabis plants stay healthy in both the vegetative and flowering stages, it is critical to fix nutrient burn.
 Here are a few steps that you can take: